 - This campground has had no modifications, save for an accessible vault toilet and water hydrant.
-The Dumpstation is more accessible than in Campground #1; but there is no fresh water available.
+The dump station is more accessible than in Campground #1.

-The parking is mostly level and paved; however, the path to the changehouse has a 7.7 percent slope.
+The parking is mostly level and paved; however, the path to the change house has a 7.7% slope.
 From there, a series of railed steps lead to the sand beach.
-The changehouse has a public telephone and a water fountain in the common area.
+The change house has a water fountain in the common area.
 The restrooms have side-transfer toilets, lowered coat hooks, accessible lavatories and electric hand dryers.
-Large changerooms are provided.
+Large change rooms are provided.

 - One handicap parking space allows easy entry into this shelter overlooking Forest Lake.
 Seating accommodates 48 people plus room at the table ends.
 An accessible water hydrant and a group grill are provided.
 A vault toilet, located in the beach parking lot, has been constructed to be accessible to all users.

 Level, paved parking is available with a signed space adjacent to the accessible vault toilet.
 An information kiosk contains park information and an introduction to the Petroglyphs.
 From this lot, a series of steps lead to the petroglyph shelter.
-Alternatively, an accessible path of packed fines up to 1-inch gravel may be taken.
+Alternatively, an accessible paved path may be taken.
 The trailhead is located at the end of Campground #2, where a parking space is marked.
 It is approximately 1/8-mile long.

 Located along a ridge top, some of this area is level.
 Tables are provided on natural turf with gravel parking.
 The water fountain and portable toilet are not accessible.
 Some sites have fire rings and lantern posts.

 For more information, contact the park:

 Thousand Hills State Park

 Kirksville, MO 63501-7069

 Last updated: May 2022